Brain Cap Battles Cancer

 Read more at the original article: Brain Cap Battles Cancer [Inside Science]

-An arteriovenous malformation (AVM) is a tangling of blood vessels that occur in the brain.
-If you have an AVM, it is very likely that you were born with this condition.
+read morebrain An arteriovenous malformation (AVM) is a tangling of blood vessels that occur in the brain.
+If you have a brain AVM, it is very likely that you were born with this condition.
 Unfortunately, most people do not know they have an AVM until problems begin to happen.
 AVMs can bleed into the brain, which can be a serious and life-threatening emergency.
-Receiving an AVM diagnosis is frightening and for those who are affected there can be a significant impact on quality...
+Receiving an AVM diagnosis is frightening and for those who are affected there can be a significant impact...

 read more